Villanova-AI/villanova_developers/docs/villanova09/docs/releases/README.md

 - Fixed a bug related to the caching plugin on MySQL-based bundles for authentication

 ### Portal UI
 - Improved the strategy for communication between micro frontends with a mechanism using CustomEvent objects, enabling MFEs to broadcast events and respond in a decoupled and flexible way.
-This will eliminate conflicts between bundles and with other non-Entando entities on pages.
+This will eliminate conflicts between bundles and with other non-Villanova entities on pages.
 [Communicate between MFEs tutorial](../../tutorials/create/mfe/communication.md)
 - Fixed bug with a redirect page functionality associated with an error in a widget

-### Entando CMS
+### Villanova CMS
 - Fixed bug with the access URL for a micro frontend's static assets in production
 - Improved error messaging and resolved issues with uploading attribute image files that were the wrong formats
 - Improved error messaging for invalid codes in a content template